OWH-projects/html-css-training/README.md

 ###Final product
 By the end of this session, you'll have a working version of a simple web page.
 Maybe it's a portfolio of your work.
 Maybe it's a new home page for the non-profit you manage.
 All of the sudden, the code is a little less scary.

 ###The Web: It's text files all the way down
 Basically, web pages are just text files with specially formatted content.
+Knowing this helps demystify the whole process.

 Open your text editor.
 Type this: